bbauska/JS-Basics-Unlock/README.md

     reloading the whole page.

 -   Fetch API: Provides a modern, promise-based mechanism for making network requests and fetching resources.
-It\'s more versatile and powerful than the older XMLHttpRequest object used in traditional AJAX.
+It&#39;s more versatile and powerful than the older XMLHttpRequest object used in traditional AJAX.